bob-ros2/rosmdb/README.md

 ```

 ### About Client Host and Message Definitions

+Usually custom Message Definitions should have their own ROS Package.
+In RosMDB
+they are present in the same package to meet the requirements.

 If the client application runs on a different host than the RosMDB server and the actions
 or services want to be used the RosMDB package must also exist on that client host.\